Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

-Taken at face value, the fraction of hierarchical mergers inferred from GW data is consistent with a population made of entirely dynamical mergers.
-We find the total 1G+2G fraction to be $\xi\sim14\%$, while 1G+2G mergers comprise $\sim17\%$ of all cluster mergers in the simulated CMC catalog~\cite{Kremer:2019iul, Rodriguez:2021qhl}.
-Incorporating the expected distribution of clusters, the astrophysical hierarchical fraction is likely closer to $\sim10\%$~\cite{Ye:2025ano, Plunkett2026}.
-The inferred first-generation spin distribution continues to have support at negative $\chieff$, which may signify dynamical mergers; that said, its confidently positive centroid is indicative of isolated binaries.
-We caution against over-interpreting the similarity between the inferred hierarchical proportion and that from simulations, as the former relies on associating the ellipse-boundary component to 1G+2G mergers and the latter on theoretically uncertain physical prescriptions that control the merger rate, such as the escape velocity distribution.
+Taken at face value, the fraction of hierarchical mergers inferred from GW data is consistent with a population of entirely dynamical mergers.
+This meshes with Ref.~\cite{Rodriguez:2021nwd}, who note consistency between the BBH merger rate found by the LVK and from cluster simulations.
+We find the total 1G+2G fraction to be $\xi\sim14\%$, while 1G+2G mergers comprise $\sim17\%$ of mergers in the \textsc{Cluster Monte Carlo} catalog~\cite{Kremer:2019iul, Rodriguez:2021qhl}, and the astrophysical hierarchical fraction is likely closer to $\sim10\%$~\cite{Ye:2025ano}.
+The 1G+1G $\chieff$ distribution has support at negative values, which may signify a large contribution of 1G dynamical mergers, as expected given the apparent observation of 2G dynamical mergers.
+However, its confidently positive centroid is instead indicative of preferentially aligned isolated binaries.
+We caution against overinterpreting the similarity in population fraction, as both rely on uncertain assumptions: the former on associating the ellipse-boundary component to 1G+2G mergers, and the latter on prescriptions that control the merger rate such as the escape velocity distribution.

-Sequential mergers may also occur in AGN disks or triple systems~\cite{Yang:2019cbr, Vigna-Gomez:2020fvw, Tagawa:2020qll, Vaccaro:2023cwr, Dorozsmai:2025jlu, Li:2025iux}.
-These mechanisms likely produce preferentially aligned mergers, as opposed to the isotropic tilts found in clusters.
-An asymmetric ellipse component is slightly disfavored (see Supplemental Material), suggesting AGN- or triple-driven mergers are not dominant constituents of the observed ellipse-like $\chieff$--$\chip$ distribution.
-Further observations may allow us to elucidate hierarchical subpopulations corresponding to different mechanisms that prompt the repeated mergers.
+Sequential mergers may also occur in active galactic nuclei disks, preferentially creating aligned mergers~\cite{Yang:2019cbr, Tagawa:2020qll, Vaccaro:2023cwr, Li:2025iux}.
+A symmetric ellipse arc is favored (see Supplemental Material), suggesting active-galactic-nuclei-driven mergers are not dominant constituents of the inferred $\chieff$--$\chip$ distribution.
+Further observations might allow us to elucidate hierarchical subpopulations corresponding to different mechanisms that prompt the repeated mergers.